 Bonus #1 – Make a Wall-o-Water

 Fill plain milk jugs with water and arrange them in a ring around plants.
 They will protect your plants and store solar energy in the water.
-Be sure to cover the ring at night to preserve heat the absorbed during the day.
+Be sure to cover the ring at night to preserve the heat they have absorbed during the day.
 When the danger of frost and cold has passed, use the warmed water to water your plants.
 For warmer water, paint the containers black before filling them.
 This is also a good way to regulate heat in cold frames and greenhouses.

 Bonus #2 – Cut the extra pieces into strips and use them as plant markers.
 A permanent marker will survive watering and sunshine throughout the whole growing season.
+It’s an excellent way to use a milk jug in the garden.

 Share your ideas for recycling common items in the garden in the comment section below.